MatthewBrophy/seattle-web-012819/23-auth/README.md

 - Do I need any additional routes/views/models

 2. As an un-authenticated user, I should be able to see a list of students and information about an individual student.
-As an authenticated user I should be able to do all of the above plus create a new user.
+As an authenticated user I should be able to do all of the above plus create a new student.
 If an un-authorized user tries to see the new student form, they should be redirected to the login page.

 ## Auth
 - authentication